 - Some autists can become so prolific at masking that they easily “pass” as neurotypical.

 Neurotypicals may mask, too, in certain situations.
-But they don’t have to do it as in-depth, and it also comes way easier to them.
+But they don’t have to do it as in-depth to fit in or feel accepted, and it also comes way easier to them.

 Are you an NT who can’t understand autistic burnout?